Subh41/PreSense/README.md

   ![1](./gui_app/g7.png)

 ## 📜 Reference
-M. Arooj, S.Z.H.
-Naqvi, M.U.
-Khan, M.A.
-Choudhary, S. Aziz, M.N.
-Hassan,
+@inproceedings{naqvi2020spectral,
-“Spectral Analysis of Lungs sounds for Classification of Asthma and Pneumonia Wheezing,”
+  title={Spectral analysis of lungs sounds for classification of asthma and pneumonia wheezing}, author={Naqvi, Syed Zohaib Hassan and Arooj, Misha and Aziz, Sumair and Khan, Muhammad Umar and Choudhary, Mohammad Ahmad and others}, booktitle={2020 International Conference on Electrical, Communication, and Computer Engineering (ICECCE)}, pages={1--6}, year={2020}, organization={IEEE}
-Proc. of 2nd Int.
-Conf.
-Electrical, Communication and Computer Engineering (ICECCE), 2020.
+}

 ---
 This repository is designed as an **educational resource** for students and researchers in **Biomedical Engineering \& Signal Processing**.